teamniteo/handbook/managing-docs.md

 # How We Manage Documentation

+We use the following services for storing information:

+- **GitHub** - Code repository and ticketing system for all our projects, also hosts this Handbook where we write all company processes that can be publicly published.
+- **Intra** - Project documentation, team members profiles, reports and anything else that cannot be publicly published on the Handbook.
-intra.niteoweb.com - General documentation, minutes of meetings, knowledge base Resilio - Works similar to DropBox, but is much more secure as encrypts all data locally and it does not require a central server.
+- **Resilio** - Works similar to Dropbox, but is much more secure as encrypts all data locally and it does not require a central server.
 Used for storing operations and projects files, that are being actively used.
-JungleDisk - Archive of no-longer-needed operations and projects files.
-All files can be accessed TTW or via an installable client software. github.com/niteoweb - Code repository and ticketing system for all our projects.
-You do not work on something unless a ticket for your task exists. docs.niteoweb.com - Technical documentation for projects, generated automatically by Sphinx on every code change.
+- **JungleDisk** - Archive of no-longer-needed operations and projects files.
+Files can be accessed on demand.
+- **Docs** - Technical documentation for projects, generated automatically by Sphinx on every code change.
 Also a ton of books and videos from our past events.

+# What Goes Where?

+Guidelines on which information goes where.

+## All Tasks

+- Any and all tasks need a GitHub issue, either in project repository or under one of the department ones, like Operations or Marketing.

+## Development

+- TODO

+## Support

+- Checklists, support documentation and other support documents should be posted to Intra, in the specific project folder.
+- General documentation should be posted to Handbook.

+## Marketing

+- Advertising reports and links to private spreadsheets should be posted on Intra, in the specific project folder.

+## Operations

+- Finance reports and meeting minutes should be posted on Intra.
+- Company work processes and general documentation should be posted to Handbook.